nikwou/java-spark-example/README.md

 ## The Java code

+It took me some time to understand the basic concept of an Apache Spark application.
+Basically, the code described below is a Java application that creates an Apache Spark instance and contains a set of data processing instructions; finally, the result is persisted in a MySQL database.
+The Apache Spark instance itself consists of at least two other JVMs, the Driver and the Executors.

 ### Creation of Spark instance

-It took me some time to understand the basic concept of an Apache Spark application.
-Basically, the code described below is a Java application that creates an Apache Spark instance and contains a set of data processing instructions.
-Such Apache Spark instance consists of at least two other JVMs, the Driver and the Executors.
-The first step is to create the Apache Spark instance:
+The first step is to create an Apache Spark instance:

     SparkSession spark = SparkSession
                 .builder()